 - a.
-In considering a completed application, the Dean of Students will not base approval on the merits of the proposed Student Organization's purpose, but will register the applicant unless - the applicant is ineligible under sections 6-202, 6-203, 6-204, or 6-512; - 2. there are bars, including financial, against the applicant; or - the applicant is under a disciplinary sanction prohibiting registration. - b.
-If an applicant is refused registration, the Dean of Students will provide the applicant with a written statement of the reasons for refusal within 14 days of receiving the application and the applicant may appeal in accordance with section 6-508.
+In considering a completed application, the Executive Director of Student Involvement will not base approval on the merits of the proposed Student Organization's purpose, but will register the applicant unless - 1. the applicant is ineligible under sections 6-202, 6-203, 6-204, or 6-512; - 2. there are bars, including financial, against the applicant; or - 3. the applicant is under a disciplinary sanction prohibiting registration. - b.
+If an applicant is denied registration, the Executive Director of Student Involvement will provide the applicant with a written statement of the reasons for denial within 10 days of receiving the application.. - c.
+The applicant may appeal the denial to the Dean of Students by letter or by e-mail, also sending a copy to the Executive Director of Student Involvement, within five days after the day the written statement is received.
+The appeal must contain the applicant's name and email address, a concise description of the decision complained of, the applicant's reasons for disagreeing with the decision, and the date the decision was announced.